dnanexus/dxfuse/doc/internals.md

 than five minutes, or, access is outside the prefetched area, the process stops.

-# Manifest -- TODO
+# Manifest

-Add a "manifest" version invoked by dxWDL.
-The dxWDL compiler creates a manifest of the files to stream and their local locations.
-The filesystem then needs to support that.
+The *manifest* option specifies the initial snapshot of the filesystem tree as a JSON file.
+The database is initialized from this snapshot, and the filesystem starts its life from that point.
+This is useful for WDL, where we want to mount remote files and directories on a pre-specified tree.